marx-yu/WopiHost/README.md

 ### Introduction

 This repository contains a Wopi Host demo.
-With Cobalt support for Office Web Apps.
+With Cobalt(FSSHTTPB/D) support for Office Web Apps.
 Support DOCX Editing, and also PPTX,XLSX.

 ### Requirements